dingqiangliu/vDBAHelper/README.md

 ----------
 Python/APSW shell uses python readline module to process key press events.
 You can use "pip show readline" to confirm whether this module has been installed in your python environment.

-Sometimes you need run "pip3 uinstall readline" and run "easy_install readline" to fix wired problem.
+Sometimes you need run "pip3 uinstall readline" and run "easy_install readline" to fix this wired issue.

 ImportError: libpython2.6.so.1.0: cannot open shared object file: No such file or directory?